pfsense/docs/source/usermanager/google-gsuite-auth-source.rst

 * Click |fa-wrench| **Test**

-The user should show as authenticating successfully, and if the user entered is a member of the ``fwadmins`` group in GSuite, that should also be reflected in the test output.
+The user should show as authenticating successfully, and if the user entered is a member of the ``fwadmins`` group in G Suite, that should also be reflected in the test output.

 If the test succeeds, the service is ready for use. pfSense can use it as an